krumiaa/MindMaker/README.md

 ## Components
 There are two primary components you will use while working with the MindMaker Plugin, an Unreal Project containing your learning environment, and a standalone application with the associated learning algorithm(s) being used by the agent to optimize whatever it is attempting to learn.
+The standalone application can be a python script in the event you are creating your own custom ML tool using the MindMaker Remote ML Server, or it could be a precompiled learning engine such as the MindMaker DRL Engine.

+## MindMaker Remote ML
+If you would like to experiment using different ML libraries in conjunction with MindMaker, the MindMaker Remote ML Server can be used for this purpose.
+With it you can customize your own python learning engine, rather than use the pre-compiled DRL Engine.
+To use the Remote ML Server, follow these steps:
+-	[Download](https://www.unrealengine.com/marketplace/en-US/product/mindmaker-ai-plugin) and install the free MindMaker AI Plugin for UE
+-	[Download](https://drive.google.com/file/d/1PNo7PkIR_OAjC7Nmr0WzLpfRxwWbDe3x/view?usp=sharing) the Server Example project for UE – this includes the MindMaker Remote Server Application that will auto-launch when each project is run.
+-	Download mindmaker_client.py from RemoteML Github Repo.
+-	Install python dependencies and start the mindmaker_client.py file.
+This should be done after the UE example project is up and running so the server application that connects the client is already active.
+When you run mindmaker_client.py it will automatically search for the mindmaker server and connect.
+Training will than begin using the algorithm you have selected.
+-	Modify or replace mindmaker_client.py to use python ML library of your choice. mindmaker_client.py includes an OpenAI Gym wrapper for UE that allows any OpenAI compatible machine learning library to interface with Unreal Engine.

 ## Quick Install & Setup Using The MindMaker DRL Engine Starter Content